steffenhaug/chanterelle-zed/README.md

 primarily uniformly sampled from a perceptually uniform gradient from a dark pine green, to a lush mossy green, to a pale bright chanterelle yellow.
-Picking colors from a restricted range of hues gives your editor a cohesive look and feel.

 <p align="center">
 <img src="https://raw.githubusercontent.com/steffenhaug/Chanterelle/main/assets/gradient.svg" width="512" alt="Gradient"/>